 Floating Holidays – In addition to the above 7 holidays, 2 floating holidays are also allotted at the beginning of each year of residency.
 Floating holidays must be used during the year of residency in which they are allotted, and they must be taken on a scheduled workday and must be approved in advance.
 First-year Residents may use Floating Holidays prior to completion of six months of employment.

 Bereavement Leave – In the event of a death of an immediate family member (as defined by the Human Resources policies of Valley Medical Center), the employee is allowed up to 3 consecutive weekdays off, with pay for regular work hours lost (up to 8 hours per day) during the 3- day period.
 Additional unpaid time may be granted per policies of Valley Medical Center.

 Health Insurance Coverage – Group Medical Insurance is provided to employees holding a budgeted FTE of .6 or more (24 hours/week).
 Insurance coverage begins immediately upon the first day of residency and premium costs may be offset by wellness incentives offered by Valley Medical Center.

-Dental Insurance – Current coverage is available through Washington Dental Service.
+Dental Insurance – Current coverage is available through Delta Dental Service.
 A variety of plans are available, including one with orthodontia benefits.